LaunchPal

 If you created your AWS account after 4 December 2013 your OK and can ignore the information on this page.

-If you created your account on or before 4 December 2013, then please check the special AWS sub-account guide to show you the easiest & best way to get a new account.
+If you created your account on or before 4 December 2013, then please check the to show you the easiest & best way to get a new account.

 The Issue